Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/overview.rst

 -  `Generate keys locally <openpgp-keygen-backup.html>`_

-   Ccopy them to your Nitrokey device - this is the most flexible, expert option, but only secure if your system is not compromised, because you can create a backup key outside your Nitrokey A similar description in french can be found `here <https://xieme-art.org/post/importer-des-clefs-gnupg-dans-sa-nitrokey-pro/>`__.
+   Copy them to your Nitrokey device - this is the most flexible, expert option, but only secure if your system is not compromised, because you can create a backup key outside your Nitrokey A similar description in French can be found `here <https://xieme-art.org/post/importer-des-clefs-gnupg-dans-sa-nitrokey-pro/>`__.

 Importing Existing Keys
 -----------------------